Cadelabs/ornabook/src/Dungeons.md

 ### Include event content Option
 The default state for this is option is on.
-This option is only available for themed dungeons (not regular ones).
+This option is available for all dungeons except the menu Gauntlet (where it is always enabled).
 It allows controlling whether event monsters that would normally appear in the dungeon do appear.
 For some events, players may prefer to not have event monsters dilute the spawn selection of the dungeon and would uncheck this option.